 The different between knowledge and comprehension are demonstrated in drug addicts or alcoholics.
 These persons know that drugs or alcohol are destructive, but many of them continue to indulge in intoxicants, simply because they have not psychologically comprehended the damage of these substances.
 Comprehension is definitive, whereby when we really comprehend the destructive nature of drugs, alcohol, intoxicants, and anger, we will never allow ourselves to partake in such behaviors.

 There are many elements in our psychology that influence us that we are not even remotely aware of.
 And if we examine ourselves, we do not really comprehend who we are, although we think we know.
 We have a lot of knowledge about who we are.
 It’s true.
 We know our name, our age, our birthplace, our culture, and our family.
 This is all intellectual, of the mind.
 Comprehension is what we seek to cultivate in the heart, the soul, the consciousness, the Essence.
 Comprehension of our True Self, of our Inner Divine Flame, is happiness, insight clarity and direct perception.
-Prophet Muhammad said in the Hadith, in the oral tradition, “An hour of contemplation is better than a year of prayer.”
+Prophet Muhammad said in the Hadith, in the oral tradition:

 We are going to explain what contemplation is, what meditation is, which in Arabic is mushahadah, in the course of this lecture.